billsix/programmingFromTheGroundUp/docs/source/functions.rst

 When a function is done executing, it does three things:

-1. It stores its return value in FIXMEAMPeax-indexed;.
+1. It stores its return value in %eax;.

 2. It resets the stack to what it was when it was called (it gets rid of the current stack frame and puts the stack frame of the calling code